 - 1 tsp sesame oil

-- 1 small cauliflower, cored and cut into bite sized florets
+- 1 medium cauliflower, cored and cut into bite sized florets

 - 2 cups sliced cremini mushrooms